U.S. lawmakers lay down 'red lines' on Iran nuclear deal

 Several other groups are spending millions of dollars on advertising, urging lawmakers to take a hard line.

-"There is tremendous scepticism about this deal ... and some Democrats from heavily pro-Israel communities are going to have a tough time with this," Republican Senator John McCain said.
+"There is tremendous skepticism about this deal ... and some Democrats from heavily pro-Israel communities are going to have a tough time with this," Republican Senator John McCain said.

 Several prominent American security advisers, including five with ties to Obama's first term, warned in an open letter that a deal risked failing to provide adequate safeguards.